 Entries relating NOx system – NOx catalytic converter and NOx sensor:

-Unfortunately none from available diagnostic programs don’t gives a clear view, in which mode does N43 and N53 performs on current moment AND which modes are allowed.
-For this reason we have to use several indirect pieces of evidence and parameters.
+Unfortunately, none from available diagnostic programs don’t give a clear view, in which mode do N43 and N53 perform on the current moment AND which modes are allowed.
+For this reason, we have to use several indirect pieces of evidence and parameters.
 The first impression … Read more…

-I get more and more questions regarding the topic of NOx catalytic converter.
-Some askers wont to change the exhaust, removing this catalytic converter; some are interested in the normal performance of the engine is possible without NOx catalytic converter.
+I get more and more questions regarding the topic of the NOx catalytic converter.
+Some askers want to change the exhaust, removing this catalytic converter; some are interested in the normal performance of the engine is possible without NOx catalytic converter.
 Read more…

-MSD80 records this message, if the mathematically counted parameter of sulfur “poisoning” is significantly higher than the norm, and the regeneration or catalytic converter is not performed/not possible.
-Causes for such situation could be:..
+MSD80 records this message if the mathematically counted parameter of sulfur “poisoning” is significantly higher than the norm, and the regeneration of the catalytic converter is not performed/not possible.
+Causes for such a situation could be:..

-Error message 30E9 is specific, and it could be registered only in error message memory of MSD80 control unit for N43/N53 engines.
-Only these engines have NOx system with NOx catalytic converter included in it.
+Error message 30E9 is specific, and it could be registered only in the error message memory of the MSD80 control unit for N43/N53 engines.
+Only these engines have a NOx system with a NOx catalytic converter included in it.

 Why the error message 30E9 is registered?
 Read more…

-Few times per second MSD80 sends command or data request to NOx sensor.
+A few times per second MSD80 sends a command or data request to the NOx sensor.
 One hundred times per second NOx sensor “answers” to MSD80: execute required commands or sends measured data.

-When fuel consumption grows, most probably, the rough run of engine has also started…
+When fuel consumption grows, most probably, the rough run of the engine has also started…

-How to evaluate the performance of NOx sensor?
+How to evaluate the performance of the NOx sensor?

 Also, F10/11 till LCI version is equipped with N53B30 series engines.

-The connection of NOx sensor to MSD87 is modified – it is significantly different from the solution for E series.
+The connection of the NOx sensor to MSD87 is modified – it is significantly different from the solution for the E series.

 All information about specific problems of N43/N53